gholtzap/dither/README.md

 **Dither is a free alternative to spending hundreds of dollars assembling comparable print effects, plugins, and texture tools from shops like [Doron Supply](https://www.doronsupply.com/shop?category=assets%3Aall-assets).**

-It is a desktop-first, non-destructive image dithering and print-separation editor with a shared Rust rendering engine.